 Here’s what you need to know about shipping a car across the country, whether you’re ready to book or you’re just curious about what you’ll need to do to prepare your vehicle for its journey.

-- 1 Is shipping your car across country the best option?
+- 1 Is shipping your car across the country the best option?

 - 2 How much does shipping a car across the country cost?